 We are a nursery and edible landscape design business based in Plainfield, VT.
 We grow our trees and shrubs on East Hill on the edge of the Groton Mountains.
 We grow organically and are happy to share information and advice for successful fruit growing in Central Vermont as we work toward a more self-reliant community.

-Artisan Farmstead Pizza.
+Fresh Produce and Artisan Farmstead Pizza.
 Hopefully it conjures for you what our pizza is all about – awesome crust topped with tasty farm produce.
 Throw the word “seasonal” in there and you really get our drift – no vine-ripened tomatoes in winter!

 Our Pizza Philosophy is this – pizza should be chewy, gooey and full of flavor.